KevJimenez/HomelabProject-v.1/README.md

 - A new server build with power efficient parts, more storage, more RAM, and a better processor with Quick Sync for video encoding/decoding in Jellyfin.
 - Will run Proxmox in the new build for a much more versatile Hypervisor and run Virtual Machines and containers.
 - A router that can run OPNsense and a managed switch for VLANs and better firewall.
+- UPS is also a nice to have for sudden power outages and failure.

 ### Acknowledgments